strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     example, ... **(more to be added)**

     *Note: This code should only be used for Service Contacts that cannot be described by any other Service Type.
-It is expected that the majority of Service Contacts delivered to Aboriginal or Torres Strait Islander client’s can be assigned to other categories.*
+It is expected that many of Service Contacts delivered to Aboriginal or Torres Strait Islander client's can be assigned to other categories.*

 ----------